Qinnn/Qinnn.github.io/_posts/2015-04-24-Second harmonic generation.md

 Generating the second harmonic, often called frequency doubling, is also a process in radio communication; it was developed early in the 20th century, and has been used with frequencies in the megahertz range.
 It is a special case of frequency multiplication.

 ---
-This page is from Wikipedia [Second harmonic generation](http://en.wikipedia.org/wiki/Second-harmonic_generation)
+This page is from Wikipedia [Second harmonic generation](http://en.wikipedia.org/wiki/Second-harmonic_generation) for a test.